 Removal of the existing driveway on Waverly Avenue closest to the Fenimore Road intersection has the potential to improve traffic conditions in this area.
-Traffic flow on-site will also be improved through removal of the older, existing buildings and provision of upgraded signage.
+Traffic flow on-site is expected to be improved through removal of the older, existing buildings and provision of upgraded signage.